 I document the age-related stages children go through.
 You can see it at the main site of this website.
 The works is used by tens of thousands all over the world.
 It is times when children fall apart, they “misbehave,” but then after this state of disarray, they grow in some way.
 I do think this process happens throughout all of life, with some ages being more rocky than others.
 During these stages that children go through, they tend to want more connection.
 They want to sit on your lap, spend time with you, etc. So now that we are at the ADULT level, I also focus on this “misbehavior” and “connection.”
 Except we are talking about adults now and this misbehavior and need for connection takes on different forms.
-I don’t shy away from controversial topics, such as marital infidelity.
+I don’t shy away from controversial topics.
 I think it’s important to know what’s going on underneath the surface of us–so that we might deal with it better.

 I am going to split this up into 5 year blocks of time.
 There is no doubt more nuance than this.
 But in throwing down a few blocks of time, as more information comes in, I can round them out better.
 I am sure there is more variability than this lends itself too, etc etc. I assume a mostly healthy person here, though I make a few notes of how mental illness or personality disorder might affect these stages.
 Again this is really just for fun.